 The Hand in Hand approach sees job creation as a highly effective development tool, where micro-entrepreneurs are key drivers for economic growth and poverty reduction.
 The model provides support for a comprehensive approach to job creation, incorporating the following four key elements:

-Internal savings: Savings is an integral part of the model, and a culture of group saving and lending is a pre-requisite to moving forward in the program.
-Joint, internal savings is often the first step in group formation and allows members to pool regular savings.
+Internal savings: Savings is an integral part of the model, and a culture of group savings and lending is a prerequisite to moving forward in the program.
+Joint internal savings is the first step in group formation and allows members to pool regular savings.

 Subscribe to our newsletter and get latest news and updates of our activities right in your inbox.